-21 killed as Christmas Day typhoon hits the Philippines
+Deadly Christmas Day typhoon hits the Philippines

 Some tourist areas, including the popular resort island of Boracay, were also damaged on Wednesday.
 The nearby Kalibo International Airport was temporarily closed and flights canceled after the typhoon damaged the roof of the terminal building, according to an advisory from Philippine Airlines.

 Thousands of people who were traveling over the Christmas period had their flights and ferries canceled due to the typhoon.
+Some 115 domestic flights were canceled and more than 15,700 passengers left stranded, according to the NDRRMC.

 Almost 4,000 people remained stranded in several ports around the region on Thursday, the Philippine Coast Guard said.

 The Philippines gets hit by more typhoons than any other country, according to the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).